Introduction :

-Organism classification is the process of organizing and categorizing organisms into different groups based 3.on their characteristics, evolutionary relationships, and genetic similarities.
-It involves the study of their relatedness and to provide a systematic framework for studying and understanding the diversity of life on Earth.
-There are three types of classification , are as follows:
+Organism classification is the process of organizing and grouping organisms into different categories based on their characteristics, evolutionary relationships and genetic similarities.
+It focuses on understanding relationships among organisms and offers a structured approach to studying and interpreting life’s diversity on Earth.
+There are three types of classification are as follows :

 - TAXONOMY